Medbeka/C-project/README.md

 - Reads `.txt` files from a given folder path (via command-line)
 - Counts how many times each word appears per file
 - Prints result to the console
-## stage 2: Master progran was created
+## stage 2: Master program was created
 - Created Master console app
 - Receives data from AgentA via named pipe "agentA"
 - Displays each line received